josavicente/josavicente/README.md

 Hi 👋 My name is Josa
 =============================

-I am a software engineer with more than 10 years of experience in technology consulting.
-Specialised in the hospitality sector and third party integration.
-I have been working with SAP for 14 years and in 2020.
-During the pandemic and lock-down I decided to start complementing my career with other skills, I started learning python and then I moved on to learn Swift, as an Apple enthusiast it was the logical step I had been planning to take for years.
-In my spare time I am a freelance developer of apps for iOS systems.
-I started in June 2020 and after several months learning and working on my first app, I launched Bullets in November.
+Software engineer for more than 15 years, 14 of which I have worked in consulting with SAP technology.
+Specialised in the hotel sector and integration with 3rd parties.
+Although my work has been focused on SAP environments, I have continued training and learning other technologies and methodologies.

+The last 6 years I have developed my career as Engieneering Manager/ Team Lead.

+After 14 years I decided to change direction and move to a new sector and started working at SEAT:CODE.
+In a product focused environment I discovered a new passion for testing, agile and lean methodologies and curiosity for a continuous integration environment and extreme programming.

 * 🌍  I'm based in Barcelona
 * ✉️  You can contact me at [jvicenpe@gmail.com](mailto:jvicenpe@gmail.com)